 Jimmy Page.
 Jack White.
 Jimi Hendrix: some of the music world’s greatest ever axe-shredders (and that’s only the Js).
 Fundamental to a band’s sound, the guitarist can make or break a record and – if they’re really something special – they can deliver a solo that elevates it to heights previously unimagined.
-Here, we celebrate those in the latter camp, who only needed six strings to change the world.
+As it’s World Guitar Day, we’re celebrating those in the latter camp, who only needed six strings to change the world.

 50 Babe Ruth – ‘The Mexican’